WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

     :math:`\theta` is the airfoil twist + pitch angle.
     For convenience the local wind vector and angle of attack is shown.

-:num:`Figure #blade-airfoil-fig` defines the transformation between the blade-aligned and airfoil-aligned coordinate systems.
+:numref:`Figure %s <blade-airfoil-fig>` defines the transformation between the blade-aligned and airfoil-aligned coordinate systems.
 The :math:`z_b` and :math:`z_a` axes are in the same direction.
 The twist angle :math:`\theta` is positive when rotating about the -:math:`z_a` axis, and causes the angle of attack to decrease.